 - (1) The purpose of the Enterprise Risk Management Framework ("ERMF") is to provide a comprehensive approach to managing risks within the context of ACU's current and potential operating environment.
-ACU recognises that having an industry best practice framework provides all stakeholders with confidence that risks are not only understood and managed by the Senior Executive at ACU, but also are consciously prioritised, mitigated and linked to strategy from a day-to-day operational perspective by all staff. - (2) In developing the ERMF, consideration has been given to the important relationship between the ACU Mission, Identity and Values and ACU Strategic Plan and the interplay and impact of vulnerabilities and opportunities that the concept of "risk" represents. - (3) Mission: ACU Mission, Identity and Values define our purpose.
+ACU recognises that having an industry best practice framework provides all stakeholders with confidence that risks are not only understood and managed by the Senior Executive at ACU, but also are consciously prioritised, mitigated and linked to strategy from a day to day operational perspective by all staff. - (2) In developing the ERMF, consideration has been given to the important relationship between the ACU Mission, Identity and Values and ACU Strategic Plan and the interplay and impact of vulnerabilities and opportunities that the concept of "risk" represents. - (3) Mission: ACU Mission, Identity and Values define our purpose.
 They provide direct insight into who we are, what we do and whom we serve.
 At ACU, our mission is expressed as: Within the Catholic intellectual tradition and acting in Truth and Love, Australian Catholic University is committed to the pursuit of knowledge, the dignity of the human person and the common good. - (4) Vision: Our Vision defines our aspirations.
-We express our vision in terms of enabling flourishing lives, fostering thriving communities and forging an ethical future. - (5) Strategic Goals: To realise the ACU Mission, Identity and Values, as identified through the priorities of Vision 2033. - (6) Risk: In pursuing its mission, vision and strategic goals, ACU acknowledges the reality of uncertainty and how this might impact the success of ACU's objectives.
+We express our vision in terms of creating a future of Hope, faith and reason through opportunity, innovation and ethics. - (5) Strategic Goals: To realise ACU Mission, Identity and Values, ACU has identified 6 Strategic Goals for 2020-2023: - a.
+All our endeavors, grounded in mission. - b.
+Distinctively Catholic, inclusive, dynamic and student-centered education. - c.
+World-leading research, with impact. - d.
+Vibrant academic culture, enriched by innovation and discovery. - e.
+Deeply engaged, globally renowned. - f.
+Service, stewardship and sustainability. - (6) Risk: In pursuing its mission, vision and strategic goals, ACU acknowledges the reality of uncertainty and how this might impact the success of ACU's objectives.
 The ERMF is designed therefore to support ACU's capabilities to manage risk. - (7) 'Risk' is therefore described as: Threats to ACU's ability to deploy, balance and manage its resources and environment as it pursues its Mission, Vision and Strategic Goals.